mahdiabdollahpour/Good_ML_Blogs/README.md

 - [This Person Does Not Exist](https://thispersondoesnotexist.com/) Not a blog, but each time it shows an artificially generated image of a face, looking VERY REAL
  ## Bias, Fairness
 - [Do algorithms reveal sexual orientation or just expose our stereotypes?](https://medium.com/@blaisea/do-algorithms-reveal-sexual-orientation-or-just-expose-our-stereotypes-d998fafdf477)
+- [MIT AI Ethics Reading Group](https://mitaiethics.github.io/) The MIT AI Ethics discussion group aims to facilitate interdisciplinary, institute-wide discussions about AI technologies and the concerns they motivate.
 #### Feel free to add a worthy blog to this list!